Ypertex/blog/content/articles/who-wins-poker-games/index.md

 ### C) Gamify

-With all the activities so far, our strategy hopefully is clear, memorable, and transferable.
-Now let's make it **actionable**.
+With all the activities so far, our strategy hopefully is clearer, more memorable, and more transferable.
+Now let's make it **more actionable**.

 What we need is...